AzureSQLDB/ContentSafetyLab/docs/2-create-azure-SQL-database.md

     Enter the **server name** of your Free Azure SQL Database instance.
 You can find and copy this value on the Azure SQL Database details page back in the Azure Portal.

+    *You may have to click the X in the upper right corner of the Start working with VS Code Page to return to the SQL Overview page.*

     ![A picture of a dialog box will appearing asking for a Server Name or ADO.NET connection string](./media/ch2/deploy3b5.png)

     then press enter/return in the dialog box.